 Generally speaking, nouns can be split into two broad categories; Common nouns and proper nouns.
 Collective nouns, however, are a collected group of something, generally treated as one.

-Collective nouns: are a group of things treated like one entity.
+Collective Nouns Are a group of things treated like one entity. | Common Nouns Used as individual units. |

-Collective nouns: refer to groups made up of many things, people, or objects.
+Collective Nouns Refer to groups made up of many things, people, or objects. | Common Nouns Refer to things, people, or objects in general. |

 Like common nouns, collective nouns can also be proper nouns; however, there are a few key differences.
 Proper nouns that refer to companies, organizations, or names of companies can also be collective nouns.
-For example:

 Every collective noun is made up of a group of people, objects, or things but is treated as one.
 Which makes many people wonder whether collective nouns are plural or singular.